 How many of you keep hearing how difficult it is to document one’s ancestry through the female side of your family.
-Reason often given is because each time a female marry, she gives up her birth surname and takes on her husband’s surname.
+The reason often given is because each time a female marries, she gives up her birth surname and takes on her husband’s surname.
 Well, while this is true in some cases, it also creates a great opportunity for some interesting genealogical research.

 Here is what happened, when I went looking through my mother’s ancestry, through several family surnames such as Philips, Mathieu (a critical family surname – Mathieu documented and recently published in my Memoir – GOT PROOF!)
 D’arensbourg, Duclos-Deselle, Messier and Lemoyne.

 What I discovered was our family’s French female progenitor back to 1657 in the Lemoyne family line.
 And guess what, It’s now documented through two lineage Societies.
-See more in recent blog post titled : French Female Ancestor Documented Back to 1657 Links New Orleans Native to Founders and Settlers of Quebec, Canada.
+See more in a recent blog post titled: French Female Ancestor Documented Back to 1657 Links New Orleans Native to Founders and Settlers of Quebec, Canada.